tarleb/jats-con-2022/paper.md

 generating PDF and JATS output just by pointing the program to the article's Markdown file.

-Regardless, familiarity with the command line should not be a prerequisite for article authors.
-For that reason, and since most published software is developed on GitHub, we provide a "GitHub Action" that can be enabled by placing a file with a few lines of code in the software's repository.
+Familiarity with the command line should not be a prerequisite for article authors.
+For that reason, and since most published software is developed on GitHub, we provide a "GitHub Action" [link to it?] that can be enabled by placing a file with a few lines of code in the software's repository.
 This will build the publishing artifacts on a remote server and make the artifacts available for download each time the repository is updated.